Lbrylle/Prediction-of-protein-isoforms-using-semi-supervised-learning/README.md

 * epoch_data/fnn_train.npy: the train error for the Feed-forward Neural Network

 * epoch_data/fnn_test.npy: the test error for the Feed-forward Neural Network

+* epoch_data/y_mean.npy: the mse for every datapoint using the mean of the y's.